-Colorado horseback riding outfitters offer quick day rides and packed multi-day adventures, where every ride is an unforgettable trip into the backcountry — and the cowboy lifestyle that Colorado is famous for.
-Popular with many outfitters are cowboy breakfast rides, rewarding early risers with sizzling skillets and fresh brewed coffee.
+Colorado horseback riding outfitters offer quick day rides and packed multi-day adventures, where every ride is an unforgettable trip into the backcountry — and where guests can enjoy the cowboy lifestyle that Colorado is famous for.
+Popular with many outfitters are cowboy breakfast rides, rewarding early risers with sizzling skillets and fresh-brewed coffee.

 1. Rocky Mountain National Park